CDLUC3/mrt-doc/next_steps.md

     - Centralize all profile contents (unless different from the norm)
     - More LDAP automation
   - Passing storage fix parameters to INV/Storage
+  - Eliminate Ingest Folder file system - use storage buckets instead
 - Terry
-  - Move profiles from file system to S3
+  - In progress
     - Migrate Docker stack to UC3 account (docker-compose to ECS)
     - Admin tool functionality in UC3 account
+    - Performance test new stack (for Jul 2026 migrations)
+    - Refine admin tool with usability suggestions
+  - Move profiles from file system to S3
   - Migration of Merritt to UC3 account
   - Depositor API or Admin Tool
-  - Performance test new stack (for Jul 2026 migrations)
   - Support re-refactoring of collection creation
-  - Refine admin tool with usability suggestions
   - Refine collection health tools based on feedback
 - Ashley
+  - In Progress
     - New Dev boxes (AL2023): Jenkins, Docker, David's Sandbox
-  - Misc Servers AL2023: LDAP, ZK, Batch
 - Eric
-  - Depositor Tool Survey
-  - Collection Health Feedback Actions
+  - In progress
     - ETDs, ETDs v2
     - Robbins Collection
+  - Collection Health Feedback Actions
   - Institute of Governmental Studies Library Collections
   - UCSF Glantz videos
 - Team
-  - LDAP
-    - Evalauate managed LDAP
-    - Replace LDAP with Cognito Authentication + Yaml authorization rules
-    - Create / Manage LDAP groups via admin tools
   - Explore new storage classes and potential benefits to Merritt processing
   - Consider Indexing/Tagging/Search faceting for objects